Qixi Tribute: Zhongtang

-Chashan (茶山鎮)
+Chashan

 People are fond of buying a decorated flower basket to worship the Seven Goddesses.
 The flowers are lilies, roses and five other different kinds of flowers.

-Wanjiang Subdistrict (萬江街道)
+Wanjiang Subdistrict

 Apart from women worshiping the Seven Goddesses, men can also worship the cowherd wishing to find their true love.

 Achievements

 In 2012, the tenth Chinese Folk Literature and Art Pediment Award was held in Haikou, Hainan Province.
 The Qixi tribute “the destiny of mortal and immortal” made by Wangniudun's craftsmen got the Folk Craft Art Award.

 Wangniudun is famous for its Qixi tribute and the atmosphere of the Qixi Festival.
 So Wangniudun was given the title of “the Home of Qiqiao Folk Art in Guangdong Province”, “the home of Qiqiao Art in China”, and the Qiqiao Festival was listed into the Second batch of the Intangible Culture Heritage Protection Project in Guangdong Province.
 Wangniudun's Qixi tributes are collected by Guangdong Museum, Dongguan Exhibition Center and other museums.

 At the same time, Wangniudun works hard to develop its famous brand of Qixi Tribute to organize various activities for society, such as Qixi festival celebration, Qixi Culture Park and so on.
 The town also build websites and online games, and makes films about the Qixi Festival.